• Skip to primary navigation

 You’ll then go to a screen that allows you to cancel the order.

 You can see why this can be a problem.
 When you cancel an order that you haven’t picked up yet, Uber Eats sends the order to another driver, who will then (hopefully) deliver it to the customer.
-By contrast, if you cancel the order that you’ve already picked up, you keep the food and no one can deliver it.
+By contrast, if you cancel an order that you’ve already picked up, you keep the food and no one can deliver it.
 If you do this too many times, you’re bound to face negative consequences.

 The second caveat if you’re going to cancel an Uber Eats order is to do it soon after you accept the order.
 Again, this comes down to making sure that other drivers can deliver the order on time.
 The faster you cancel the order, the faster someone else can pick it up.